PABERTHIER/photo-manager/Readme.md

 - `UsingPHash = false;`: Enable it to detect duplicates between rotated assets (improve detection) PHash = Perceptual Hash.
 Performances are decreased with PHash by 6 times (for ex: 0.17s for 140 pictures with SHA512 and 1.11s with PHash).
 - `UsingDHash = false;`: Enable it to Hash in DHash (Difference Hash).
 This hashing method always returns "0" for Gif file.
 - `DetectThumbnails = false;`: Enable it to detect duplicates between a thumbnail and the original.
-- `AnalyseVideos = false;`: Enable it to extract thumbnail from each videos.
+- `AnalyseVideos = false;`: Enable it to extract the first frame from each videos, that will be stored in the folder `FirstFrameVideosFolderName`.
 - `SyncAssetsEveryXMinutes = false;`: Enable it to sync your assets every X minutes (CATALOG_COOLDOWN_MINUTES).

 About `DetectThumbnails`, you will need to activate the `UsingPHash` switch as well because: